THE UNIVERSITY of EDINBURGH

 1. By the end of the course, students should be able to demonstrate a full knowledge and understanding of the following topics in EU law:

-2. - The constitutional nature of EU law in the UK; - The judicial architecture and methods of the European Court of Justice; - The jurisdiction of the Court of Justice: enforcement of member state obligations; judicial review; exception d'illegalité; the Union's non-contractual liability; appeals; references for preliminary rulings
+2. - The constitutional nature of EU law; - The judicial architecture and methods of the European Court of Justice; - The jurisdiction of the Court of Justice: enforcement of Member State obligations; judicial review; exception d'illegalité; appeals; references for preliminary rulings

-5. - Area of Freedom, Security and Justice; Schengen; - Capital; - General principles of EU law: the EU Charter of Fundamental Rights; the place of the European Convention in EU law; - Familiarity with the Union¿s agricultural, monetary, social (especially sex discrimination) and external commercial policies
+4. - Area of Freedom, Security and Justice; Schengen; - General principles of EU law: the EU Charter of Fundamental Rights; the place of the European Convention in EU law; - Familiarity with Union law in the area of external relations (including the common commercial policy); accession to and withdrawal from the Union.

 Reading List